 The total population grew more rapidly in the early 20th century, from 5,475 in 1901 to 27,086 in 1926.
 During this period more land was made available for European settlement and the main trunk railway line was completed.

 The population declined thereafter.
-It dropped by 33% between 1961 and 2013, when it was 25,938.
+It dropped by one-third between 1961 and 2013, when it was 25,938.
 Like other rural areas, the King Country was affected by periods of falling wool prices and weakening meat prices, and by out-migration.

 In 1884 the government made the King Country a ‘dry’ area at the request of Ngāti Maniapoto leaders.
 This meant liquor could not be legally sold.
 The people were by no means teetotallers – sly-grogging (illegal liquor manufacturing for sale) was widespread and drinkers pooled money to bring in liquor for personal use from outside the dry area (which was legal).
-Chartered clubs could obtain liquor licences from 1946 and prohibition was lifted altogether in 1954.
+Chartered clubs could obtain liquor licences from 1946 and prohibition was lifted in 1954.

 The Maniapoto Maori Trust Board, formally established by an act of Parliament in 1988, is the King Country’s main iwi authority.
 The board maintains a roll of tribal beneficiaries whom it represents on matters that affect their welfare.

 Other iwi have interests in the King Country.
 Ngāti Manunui (a hapū of Ngāti Tuwharetoa) has a marae at Kākahi, and hapū of Te Āti Haunui-a-Pāpārangi (a Whanganui iwi) have a number of marae in Taumarunui.

 Ngāti Maniapoto and other King Country iwi have filed a series of claims with the Waitangi Tribunal.
 These were grouped together as the Te Rohe Pōtae District Inquiry, which was in its final phase in 2015.